|

 particular device, but it might be placed on the left soft key on a

-the device implementation the intent of a Command
+the device implementation the intent of a Command.
+The

 that perform backward navigation.
 On the devices mentioned above, this